 5. Reebok Men’s Legacy Lifter Sneaker

-The 5th shoes on our list of the best powerlifting shoes are Legacy Lifter Sneakers for men by Reebok.
+The 5th shoes on our list of the best powerlifting shoes are the Legacy Lifter Sneakers for men by Reebok.
 The brand has been on the market since 1958, which makes it clear that this is a shoe manufacturer that can be trusted.